 Pilot Testing is characterized as a kind of Software Testing that confirms a part of the framework or the whole framework under constant working conditions.
 The reason for the Pilot Test is to assess the possibility, time, cost, hazard, and execution of an examination project.
 This testing is done precisely between the UAT and Production.

-In Pilot testing, a selected group of end clients attempt the framework under test and give feedback before the full arrangement of the framework.
+In Pilot testing, a selected group of end clients attempts the framework under test and gives feedback before the full implementation of the framework.

 In Dev Box testing, a quality architect approves, tests, and checks an element in scope on the developer’s machine.
 A fundamental methodology through which one guarantees the quality of a feature.